vmware/terraform-provider-avi/website/docs/r/avi_gslbgeodbprofile.html.markdown

 The following arguments are supported:

 * `entries` - (Required) List of geodb entries.
 An entry can either be a geodb file or an ip address group with geo properties.
 Field introduced in 17.1.1.
 Minimum of 1 items required.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `name` - (Required) A user-friendly name for the geodb profile.
 Field introduced in 17.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `description` - (Optional) Field introduced in 17.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `is_federated` - (Optional) This field indicates that this object is replicated across gslb federation.
 Field introduced in 17.1.3.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `markers` - (Optional) List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
 Field introduced in 17.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.

 ### Timeouts